mamal72/react-optimistic-ui-hook/README.md

 # react-optimistic-ui-hook

-Minimal "optimistic UI" pattern implementation in a React hook.
+Minimal "optimistic UI" pattern implementation in a React Hook.

 ## What is "Optimistic UI"?